wechuli/ai_with_azure/machine_learning_introduction/notes/introduction.md

 - **False positives** are the negative cases that are incorrectly predicted as positive by the model
 - **True negatives** are the negative cases that are correctly predicted as negative by the model
 - **False negatives** are the positive cases that are incorrectly predicted as negative by the model

+### Evaluation Metrics for Regression

+- Root Mean Squared Error(RMSE)
+- Mean Absolute Error (MAE)
+- R-Squared
+- Spearman Correlation

+## Strength in Numbers

+Remember, no matter how well-trained an individual model is, there is still a significant chance that it could perform poorly or produce incorrect results.
+Rather than relying on a single model, you can often get better results by training multiple models or using multiple algorithms and in some way capturing the collective results.
+The two main approaches for this are **Ensemble learning** and **automated machine learning**.

+### Ensemble Learning

+This combines multiple machine learning models to produce one predictive model.
+There are 3 main types of ensemble algorithms:

+#### Bagging or bootstrap aggregation

+- Helps reduce overfitting for models that tend to have high variance (such as decision trees)
+- Uses random subsampling of the training data to produce a bag of trained models.
+- The resulting trained models are homogeneous
+- The final prediction is an average prediction from individual models

+#### Boosting

+- Helps reduce bias for models.
+- In contrast to bagging, boosting uses the same input data to train multiple models using different hyperparameters.
+- Boosting trains model in sequence by training weak learners one by one, with each new learner correcting errors from previous learners
+- The final predictions are a weighted average from the individual models

+#### Stacking

+- Trains a large number of completely different (heterogeneous) models
+- Combines the outputs of the individual models into a meta-model that yields more accurate predictions

+#### Strength in Variety: Automated ML

+**Automated machine learning** like the name suggests, automates many of the iterative, time-consuming, tasks involved in model development (such as selecting the best features, scaling features optimally, choosing the best algorithms, and tuning hyperparameters).
+Automated ML allows data scientists, analysts, and developers to build models with greater scale, efficiency and productivity - all while sustaining model quality.